wheresalice/paanda-obsidian-starter-kit/notes/2. areas/Obsidian.md

 * Person template based on https://juliaferraioli.com/blog/2023/obsidian-rolodex/
 * Daily template based on https://dannb.org/blog/2022/obsidian-daily-note-template/
-* Structure based on PAAN but with added dailies (and Areas probably used incorrectly) https://forum.obsidian.md/t/paan-starter-kit/21782
+* Structure based on PAAN but with added dailies and Areas probably used incorrectly (it should probably be Anything else) https://forum.obsidian.md/t/paan-starter-kit/21782
+* Decision template based on https://adr.github.io/madr/